xxxNARUTO228xxx/GANs/CycleGAN/README.md

 ![cycleGAN_anime2photo](https://user-images.githubusercontent.com/44481414/130331167-ba047433-3cb1-45e2-8464-c316ad5f6699.png)

 Looks like it does nothing in photo2anime.
+As I noticed it blures image (as it must be because we don't care about small details in anime) and adds a sun.
 I'm sure better architectures for this mapping exist.